 FAQ

 Here you will find answers to frequently asked questions about our innovative products and our commitment to sustainable solutions.
-Whether you want to learn more about the application or find out about the ecological benefits – you’ve come to the right place.
-Our aim is to provide you with detailed information and practical advice so that you can get the best out of our products.
+Whether you want to learn more about the application or find out about the environmental benefits, you’ve come to the right place.
+Our aim is to provide you with detailed information and practical advice to help you get the most out of our products.
 If you have any further questions, please contact us directly.

 General information